Why You Need an Executive Onboarding Plan

-Many healthcare systems think they are effectively tackling the job of executive onboarding by having HR meet with the new hire to fill out paperwork and benefit forms.
+Many organizations think they are effectively tackling the job of executive onboarding by having HR meet with the new hire to fill out paperwork and benefit forms.

 However, we’ve found that the most successful organizations have a comprehensive executive onboarding plan that goes much farther.